vegaprotocol/specs/specs/0028-governance.md

 - [ ] As the vega network, all vote received are rejected once the proposal voting period is finished
 - [ ] As the vega network, once the voting period is finished, I validate the result based on the parameters of the proposal used to decide the outcome of it.
 - [ ] As the vega network, if a proposal is accepted and the duration required before change takes effect is reached, the changes are applied
+- [ ] As the vega network, proposals that close less than 2 days from enactment are rejected as invalid
+- [ ] As the vega network, proposals that close moreless than 1 year from enactment are rejected as invalid

 # Test cases
 Some plain text walkthroughs of some scenarios that would prove that the implementation correctly follows this specification.